 The Best Use of Words Successful leaders lift people; poor leaders drain them.
 You either bring vitality or you exhaust.
 Recently a leader from a Fortune 500 company that I’ve worked with reminded me of something I wrote.
+13 Ways to Pass the Squeeze Test The people you serve evaluate you like a person buying bread.
+Do you pass the “squeeze test?”
+Ever have a bad boss who didn’t realize how bad they were?
+What if complaints about you are partially right?
+Experience suggests you may not realize you are a stale, lousy leader.
+Really lousy leaders don’t know how lousy they are.
 Home Eric is the Principal at New Milford High School located in Bergen County, NJ.
 He is passionate about establishing and fostering learning environments that are student-centered, collaborative, flexible, and prepare all learners to succeed in the 21st Century.
 As an educational administrator he firmly believes that effective communication, listening, support, shared decision making, and the integration of technology are essential elements necessary for the transformation of school cultures.
 Eric has emerged as an innovative leader in the use of social media and web 2.0 technology as tools to engage students, improve communications with stakeholders, and help educators grow professionally.
 Eric is the award-winning Principal at New Milford High School located in Bergen County, NJ.
 His work focuses on leading and learning in the digital age as a model for moving schools and districts forward.

 Six Habits of Highly Empathic People Photo Credit: Shutterstock.com/Andy Dean Photography This article originally appeared on Greater Good, the online magazine of UC Berkeley's Greater Good Science Center.
 If you think you’re hearing the word “empathy” everywhere, you’re right.
 It’s now on the lips of scientists and business leaders, education experts and political activists.
 Leadership & Change As technology and globalization transform our economy and civic sphere, educators must rise to the challenge of preparing students for an ever more complex and cognitively demanding world.
 Education leaders are often faced with the challenge of encouraging teacher innovation while maintaining academic rigor and student performance.
 When we work with school leaders, we focus our discussions around three core questions: Why Change? - Making the case for 21st century skills instructionWhat Does Change Look Like?

 Act Like a Leader Before You Are One - Amy Gallo If you want to become a leader, don’t wait for the fancy title or the corner office.
 You can begin to act, think, and communicate like a leader long before that promotion.
 Even if you’re still several levels down and someone else is calling all the shots, there are numerous ways to demonstrate your potential and carve your path to the role you want.
 What the Experts Say “It’s never foolish to begin preparing for a transition no matter how many years away it is or where you are in your career,” says Muriel Maignan Wilkins, coauthor of Own the Room: Discover Your Signature Voice to Master Your Leadership Presence.
 Michael Watkins, the chairman of Genesis Advisers and author of The First 90 Days and Your Next Move, agrees.
 Letter to school leaders Dear School Administrator, I’m writing this letter to encourage you to rethink the ways that technology is used in your school as well as in your own professional life.
 Although this letter may be critical at times, its intent is to help provide potential alternative views to the current status of technology in our schools.
 This letter addresses two major concerns related to technology and school leadership.
 The first concern is focused on the ways that technology is used, or not used, in our schools.